11.6 Integrated Part 2 Decision Practice for Collaboration and Systems

 - Gather enough data for the recommendation.

-- Collaborate with relevant stakeholders using accessible language.
+- Collaborate with stakeholders in accessible language.

 - Document the rationale, limits, and follow-up.